Kathy Grove: The Other Series

 Sympathetic with the research of the Guerilla Girls about how few women were in museum collections and reproduced in art survey books, Grove embarked upon a lifelong project, The Other Series, wherein, using her retouching skills, she removed images of women from iconic paintings and photographs by male artists from Cimabue to Andy Warhol.
 The first group of these works were altered using professional techniques involving bleach, dyes, and other airbrushing tools.
 Her color photo prints were shown as a solo exhibition at Pace-MacGill Gallery in 1989.
 In The Other Series: After Matisse, Grove removes nude model Henriette Darricarrère from a 1926 Henri Matisse painting, leaving nothing but an empty chair.

 The Other Series: After Janson: Masaccio, an excerpt of the text of H.W.
 Janson’s History of Art pages about Masaccio, with retouched reproductions of the paintings tipped in by Grove, was reproduced in an April 1990 issue of Artforum as a special artist’s project.

-Expanded versions of The Other Series, done digitally, were the subject of a 1992 show at P.P.O.W., and at the California State University Gallery at Long Beach later the same year.
-A near-complete presentation of the series was held at the Musee d Elysee, Lausaune, Switzerland, but then traveled to FotoForum, Frankfort in 2002.
+Expanded versions of The Other Series, done digitally, were the subject of a 1992 show at P.P.O.W.
+Gallery, and at the California State University Gallery at Long Beach later the same year.
+A near-complete presentation of the series was held at the Musee d Elysee, Lausaunne, Switzerland, but then traveled to FotoForum, Frankfort in 2002.
 These works were presented in the form of archival color digital prints that were a cross between original drawings, fine color chromolithographs, and deluxe art history "tipped-in" book plates.

 Grove continues to add works to The Other Series and they continue to impact different audiences.
 In May 2015, The Civilians, the first theater group in residence at the Metropolitan Museum of Art, used Grove’s image treatment and verbatim discussion of John Singer Sargent’s Madame X painting as the basis for one act of The Way They Live, their drama based art works in the museum’s American Wing.